SophistSolutions/Stroika/Documentation/Coding Conventions.md

 ```

 Works as expected, so long as either the left or right side is a String class, and the other side is convertible to a String.

+**Design Note** - We considered specializing equal_to<> and three_way_compare<> templates to allow for refining the behavior (adding parameters) to compare functions.
+But the problem with this is I was unable to get ADDING NEW parameters to the base compare-templates (e.g. for Collection<>EqualsComparer we add in to the EqualsCompare template the BASE_COMPARER object, which cannot be added to the std::equal_to<> template - or I couldn't figure out how).
+So that left the approach of a nested type for the comparer objects.

 ---